Mid'hat Frashëri: Quiet period

 Balli Kombëtar leaders Ali Këlcyra, Mid'hat Frashëri, Thoma Orollogaj (from left to right) in Berat.

 Under the Zog regime in 1925, Mid'hat left public life and opened up the Lumo Skëndo Bookstore in Tirana, and also worked as a pharmacist.
 He himself possessed an exceptionally large private library of some 20,000 volumes, the largest collection in the country at the time.
 In February 1938, he offered his collection to the Institute of Albanian Studies.
 Ahmet Zogu, now King Zog, offered Mid'hat a role in his government cabinet but refused, believing it would dishonour his family name to be a part of Zogu's government.

 With the rise of Germany and World War II looking inevitable, Mid'hat began forming Balli Kombëtar (the National Front) to use in the war to create Ethnic Albania.

 Balli Kombëtar

 He was the leader of the Balli Kombëtar nationalist movement during the Second World War.
 Balli Kombëtar was a political organization that mainly fought for an Ethnic Albania and fought communist groups in alliance with the German occupation forces.

-During 1944 he joined the German Forces as an ally and fought the anti-nazi guerrilla groups.
+During 1944 he joined the German Forces as an ally and fought the anti-Nazi guerrilla groups.
 His cousin, Mehdi Frashëri, served as Albanian Prime Minister under a German-backed Albanian Government.

+Proposed Greco-Albanian federation

+In May 1944 Mid'hat sent a letter to Dhimitër Fallo.
+In the letter, Mid'hat told Fallo to travel to Greece in order to negotiate with Greek nationalists, including the Greek collaborationist government, the Greek government-in-exile and the EDES of Napoleon Zervas, and to formally ask for the creation of a Greek-Albanian federation after the end of the War.
+The main points of the letter were: